youzhoutravel/homepage1/index.md

 ## About Me

-I am a theorist working in quantum information and computing, at Key Laboratory for Information Science of Electromagnetic Waves, Fudan Univ..
+I am a theorist working in quantum information and computing, at Key Laboratory for Information Science of Electromagnetic Waves, Fudan Univ.
 I got my B.S. from Zhejiang Univ. in 2014, and my Ph.D. from Tsinghua Univ. in 2019 under the supervision of Prof. [Xiongfeng Ma](https://iiis.tsinghua.edu.cn/maxiongfeng/).
 I have also worked with Prof. [Alioscia Hamma](https://www.quantumphysics.fun/) since then.
 I did my PostDoc with Prof. [Arthur Jaffe](https://mathpicture.fas.harvard.edu/) at Harvard Univ., and Prof. [Mile Gu](https://www.quantumcomplexity.org/milegu/) at Nanyang Technological University & Centre for Quantum Technologies, SG.

 ## Research Interests
 I enjoy thinking about problems at the intersection of quantum information and quantum many-body physics, so I call my research 'quantum many-bit info'.
 I like to tackle physics-motivated problems with a mathematical-rigorous approach.
-Currently, my research is on the following aspects: 1. **learning and benchmarking of quantum systems**: especially randomized measurements and shadow estimation; 2. **quantum simulation algorithms**: especially Trotter method and its variants.
+My current research focuses on **learning and benchmarking of quantum systems**, especially randomized measurements and shadow estimation.

 **Keywords: many-body entanglement, quantum (pseudo-)randomness, quantum dynamics**